 A great reference for Riesling Auslese wines from the Rheingau.
 The wine has a high, but not over-the-top residual sugar, a fresh & strong acidity.
 Even the bouquet with its tropical-fruit stylistics is enchanting.
 On the palate, the wine is elegantly structured and characterized by great minerality.

-Cuisine: Roasted fruit desserts such as: peach tart, apple strudel, lemon meringue, key lime pie, baked Alaska..
+Pairings: Roasted fruit desserts such as: peach tart, apple strudel, lemon meringue, key lime pie, baked Alaska.